Weak convergence rates of spectral Galerkin approximations for SPDEs with nonlinear diffusion coefficients: Introduction

-The weak convergence rate $ 1 - \gamma - \varepsilon $ established in Theorem~\ref{intro:theorem} is thus \emph{twice} the well known strong convergence rate $ \frac{ 1 - \gamma - \varepsilon }{ 2 } $ in \eqref{eq:strong_rate}.
-Moreover, we add that Theorem~\ref{intro:theorem} uses the assumption that the first four derivatives of $ \varphi $, $ F $, and $ B $ are globally bounded.
-While the proof of Theorem~\ref{intro:theorem} can in a straightforward way be extended to the case where $ \varphi $ has at most polynomially growing derivatives, it is not clear to us how to treat the case where $ F $ and $ B $ are globally Lipschitz continuous with the first four derivatives having at most polynomial growth.
+The weak convergence rate $ 1 - \gamma - \varepsilon $ established in Theorem~\ref{intro:theorem} is thus \emph{twice} the well-known strong convergence rate $ \frac{ 1 - \gamma - \varepsilon }{ 2 } $ in~\eqref{eq:strong_rate}. {Moreover, Theorem~\ref{intro:theorem} is -- to the best of our knowledge -- the first result in the scientific literature which establishes an essentially sharp weak convergence rate for numerical approximations of the continuous version of the one-dimensional parabolic Anderson model (see Subsection~\ref{sec:anderson} for details).} We also would like to point out that the weak convergence result in Theorem~2.2 in Debussche~\cite{Debussche2011} assumes that~\eqref{intro_eq:affine} holds (see~(2.5) in~\cite{Debussche2011}), that $B$ maps from $H$ to $L(H)$ (instead of from $H$ to $HS(U,H_r)$ for $r\in(-\infty,-\nicefrac{1}{2})$), and that $\varphi$, $F$, and $B$ are three times continuously Fr\'{e}chet differentiable with globally bounded derivatives (instead of four times continuously Fr\'{e}chet differentiable as in Theorem~\ref{intro:theorem} above) but restricts to the irregular case $\gamma=\nicefrac{1}{2}$ in the above framework.
+The weak convergence result in Theorem~\ref{intro:theorem} above does not assume~\eqref{intro_eq:affine} and does assume that $\varphi$, $F$, and $B$ are four times continuously Fr\'{e}chet differentiable but also establishes essentially sharp weak convergence rates in the more regular cases $\gamma\in[0,\nicefrac{1}{2})$ such as in several cases of trace class noise.
+In the very regular case of finite dimensional SEEs it is typically assumed that $F$ and $B$ (and $\varphi$) are four times continuously differentiable (cf., e.g., Kloeden \& Platen~\cite[Theorem~9.7.4]{kp92}).
+Next we add that the proof of Theorem~\ref{intro:theorem} can in a straightforward way be extended to the case where $ \varphi $ has at most polynomially growing derivatives.
+It is, however, not clear to us how to treat the case where $ F $ and $ B $ are globally Lipschitz continuous but with the first four derivatives growing polynomially.
 Furthermore, we emphasize that Theorem~\ref{intro:theorem} solves the weak convergence problem emerged from Debussche's article (see (2.5) and Remark~2.3 in Debussche~\cite{Debussche2011}) merely in the case of spatial spectral Galerkin approximations instead of other more complicated numerical approximations for the SEE~\eqref{eq:SEE_intro}.
-The method of proof of our weak convergence results, however, \emph{can be extended to a number of other kind of spatial, temporal, and noise numerical approximations} for SEEs of the form \eqref{eq:SEE_intro}.
-This will be the subject of future research articles.
+The method of proof of our weak convergence results, however, \emph{can be extended to a number of other kind of spatial and temporal numerical approximations} for SEEs of the form~\eqref{eq:SEE_intro}.
+In particular, in our proceeding article~\cite{JentzenKurniawan2015arXiv} we extend the method of proof developed here to establish essentially sharp weak convergence rates for different types of temporal numerical approximations (such as exponential Euler \{see~\cite[Subsection~1.5.1]{JentzenKurniawan2015arXiv}\} and linear-implicit Euler \{see~\cite[Subsection~1.5.2]{JentzenKurniawan2015arXiv}\} approximations for SPDEs) for SPDEs with possibly non-constant diffusion coefficients without neither assuming~\eqref{intro_eq:affine} nor that $B$ maps from $H$ to $L(H)$.
 Next we point out that the proof in Debussche's article~\cite{Debussche2011} as well as many other proofs in the above mentioned weak convergence articles use \emph{Malliavin calculus}.
 Our method of proof does not use Malliavin calculus but uses -- in some sense -- merely elementary arguments as well as the mild It\^{o} formula in Da Prato et al.~\cite{DaPratoJentzenRoeckner2012}.